arharutyu/how-many-banana/README.md

 # R8 Help Documentation

-**Design** help documentation which includes a set of instructions which accurately **describe** how to use and install the application.

-You must include:
-- steps to install the application
-- any dependencies required by the application to operate
-- any system/hardware requirements
-- how to use any command line arguments made for the application

 ### Requirements
-WSL or Linux
+- WSL or Linux
-Python version 3.10 or higher
+- Python version 3.10 or higher

 ### Dependencies
-csv, json modules (no install required)
+csv, json, and sys modules (no install required)

 ### Installation
 *Please ensure your computer has all requirements to run the program successfully*